 - We have a designated child protection lead and two deputy child protection leads who will attend multi-agency training at least annually to ensure that they are fully up-to-date with all new developments and practices in safeguarding and to meet any new legislative requirements as it emerges.
 At OLM our DCPL is the head teacher, Mrs Angela McNIcholas.
 The DCPL deputies are the deputy head, Mrs Audrey Galvin and the assistant head Mrs Caroline Naylor

 - A designated Child Protection Governor (DCPG) is appointed at the beginning of each academic year.
 The DCPG is our chair of governors Marco Franchi.
-The DCPG meets half termly, with the DCPL, to review safeguarding and Safeguarding is a standing item on the FGB agenda.
+The DCPG meets at least termly, with the DCPL, to review safeguarding and Safeguarding is a standing item on the FGB agenda.

-- All staff, including the DCPG, are trained in Child Protection awareness at least annually.
+- All staff are trained in Child Protection awareness at least annually.

 - All children and their families and/or carers have access to this Safeguarding Policy via our website.
-PAper copies will be made avaiable on request.
+Paper copies will be made available on request.

 - The safeguarding policy is reviewed on an annual basis by the DCPL and the Governors

 - All aspects of child protection

 - Site security and safety, including fire procedures

 - Risk assessment of all activities, day trips and residential stays

 - Equalities and discrimination including preventing radicalisation and extremism

 Separate policies and procedures are in place to fulfill our responsiblity to these duties e.g. e-safety, anti bullying, whistleblowing